 When we make an oil infusion, the goal is to get the trichomes that contain the cannabinoids off of the plant material and into the oil or butter (without the unwanted extras, like chlorophyll).

-The more fat present in the oil, the more effective, and thus more potent the infusion becomes.
+The more fat in the oil, the more effective and, thus, more potent the infusion becomes.

 This maximizes the efficacy of the euphoria-inducing THC and inflammation-reducing CBD.